Springest/rack-request_replication/README.md

 Replicate requests from one app instance to another.
 At [Springest](http://www.springest.com) we use this to test new features.
-We replicate all live requests to our staging environment.
+We replicate all live requests to our staging environment to test new code before it goes live.
+With real traffic!

+## Session support

+It has support for sessions.
+To make use of it, you need to have Redis running.
+Redis serves as a key-value store where sessions from the Source App are linked to sessions from the Forward App.
+This way both apps can have their own session management.

 ## Installation